Kachi-Awaji/GIT-intro/Lesson-2.md

 ` /c/Users/awaji `

+The output of this command might look confusing, but it's really easy to understand.

-A simple interpretation of this result is that it shows my current location on the disk.
-The files on your hard disk are not scattered randomly; rather they are organized in various categories using folders or directories.
+When you save files on your hard disk, they are not stored randomly.
+Rather, they are are organized in various categories using folders(directories).

+Think of a folder as a container for a group of related files.
+The Windows OS creates a few folders by default for organization (Documents, Music, Pictures, Scans).
+Windows also creates a folder on the hard disk for each user.
+These folders and files all reside on the hard disk.

+Using this information, let's interprete the output of the *pwd* command.

 The output of the 'pwd' program says (reading from right to left) I'm in a folder called 'awaji', which is in a folder called 'Users', which is stored on my hard disk, the C drive.